canjs/canjs/guides/components.md

 <restaurant-list></restaurant-list>
 ```

-Next, open up your *app.js* file, and edit it as follows:
+Next, open up your `app` file, and edit it as follows:

 ```
 $(function () {